Army soldier tests positive for COVID-19 | Yonhap News Agency

 Army soldier tests positive for COVID-19

-SEOUL, March 25 (Yonhap) -- A full-time Army reserve soldier has tested positive for the new coronavirus, the defense ministry said Thursday.
+SEOUL, March 26 (Yonhap) -- An Army soldier has tested positive for the new coronavirus while on vacation in the central city of Daejeon, the defense ministry said Friday.

-The soldier in Gwangju, Gyeonggi Province, was confirmed to have contracted COVID-19 while in quarantine after a virus case was reported at his base, according to the military.
+The soldier, based in Namyangju, northeast of Seoul, was confirmed to have contracted COVID-19 after coming into contact with a civilian who tested positive earlier, according to the ministry.

-The latest case raised the total number of infections reported among the military population to 646.
+The latest case raised the total number of infections reported among the military population to 647.
+Of them, 616 have been fully cured and 31 are undergoing treatment.

-Nationwide, South Korea's total virus caseload topped 100,000 on Thursday, about a year and two months after reporting its first confirmed case.
+Nationwide, South Korea reported 494 new cases Friday, bringing the total caseload to 100,276.

 scaaet@yna.co.kr